mesosphere/dcos-docs-site/pages/1.11/installing/troubleshooting/index.md

 **Troubleshooting:**

-* Go directly to the Mesos web interface and view status at `<master-hostname>/mesos`.
+* Go directly to the Mesos web interface and view its status at `<master-hostname>/mesos`.
 * SSH to your master node and enter this command to view the logs from boot time:

     ```bash